DIHYPH Hyphenation Interfacing

 Hyphen ranking is either defined by algorithm and program tables or may be

-inserted as numbers 1 to 5 in exception dictionary.
+inserted as digits 1 to 5 in exception dictionary.

 ( 1, 2 = good 3 = quite good 4 = acceptable 5 = bad):